The-Eminent/AI-Project/README.md

 - **Prediction Latency**
   When you click **“Predict Fire Spread”**, the Python/ML service needs a moment to run the model and return results.
-  Please be patient—once it finishes processing, the predicted spread visualization and data will appear automatically.
+  Please be patient- once it finishes processing, the predicted spread visualization and data will appear automatically.

-Welcome!
+And now!
 This guide will walk you through setting up Ignis AI from scratch on a fresh machine.

 This README ensures you can spin up both services locally, on **macOS**, **Linux**, or **Windows (VSCode)**, without surprises.